Charlotte Hypoxia and Infant Brain Damage Attorney

 What Is Hypoxia?

-Everyone depends on oxygen — this is no different for a fetus just before a labor and delivery.
-If your baby was deprived of oxygen before he or she was born or during the labor and delivery, this is called hypoxia.
+Everyone depends on oxygen — this is no different for a fetus just before labor and delivery.
+If your baby was deprived of oxygen before he or she was born or during labor and delivery, this is called hypoxia.